jaymoulin/docker-jdownloader/README.md

 Raspberry PI - JDownloader - Docker Image
 =

-This container allows you to have JDownloader daemon installed easily thanks to Docker.
+This image allows you to have JDownloader daemon installed easily thanks to Docker.

 Installation
 ---